Kruptein/planarally-docs/docs/tools/initiative.md

 Also, the context-menu of objects (shapes, assets or tokens) shows the `Show Initiative` option, if the object is already entered into the initiative list.
 If the object in question is not (yet) listed in the initiative list, the context-menu will show `Add Initiative` (`Add all to Initiative`, if multiple objects are selected), opening the Initiative Tool and entering the object into the list, at the same time.

-The Initiative Tool opens a moveable pop-up window that can be closed by clicking on the <font-awesome-icon :icon="['far', 'window-close']"/> in the above-right corner.
+The Initiative Tool opens a moveable pop-up window that can be closed by clicking on the <font-awesome :icon="['far', 'window-close']"/> in the above-right corner.

 It contains the initiative list that can contain several individual entries and, below, a bar with several functions.